publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s168.md

                     The deduction allowable under paragraph (1) shall be taken into account in computing any recapture amount under section 280F(b)(2).

+                (iii) __Phase down__

+                In the case of a passenger automobile placed in service by the taxpayer after December 31, 2017, clause (i) shall be applied by substituting for “$8,000”—

+                    (I) in the case of an automobile placed in service during 2018, $6,400, and

+                    (II) in the case of an automobile placed in service during 2019, $4,800.

             (G) __Deduction allowed in computing minimum tax__

-                For purposes of determining alternative minimum taxable income under section 55, the deduction under subsection (a) for qualified property shall be determined under this section without regard to any adjustment under section 56.
+                For purposes of determining alternative minimum taxable income under section 55, the deduction under section 167 for qualified property shall be determined without regard to any adjustment under section 56.

-        (3) __Qualified leasehold improvement property__
+        (3) __Qualified improvement property__

         For purposes of this subsection—

             (A) __In general__

-            The term “qualified leasehold improvement property” means any improvement to an interior portion of a building which is nonresidential real property if—
+                The term “qualified improvement property” means any improvement to an interior portion of a building which is nonresidential real property if such improvement is placed in service after the date such building was first placed in service.

-                (i)

-                 such improvement is made under or pursuant to a lease (as defined in subsection (h)(7))—

-                    (I) by the lessee (or any sublessee) of such portion, or

-                    (II) by the lessor of such portion,

-                (ii) such portion is to be occupied exclusively by the lessee (or any sublessee) of such portion, and

-                (iii) such improvement is placed in service more than 3 years after the date the building was first placed in service.

             (B) __Certain improvements not included__